uhi67/umvc/readme.md

 Installation
 ------------
 The framework can be included into your project with composer.
-Run `composer require uhi67/umvc:dev-master`
+Run `composer require uhi67/umvc:dev-master`.
+New, empty project can be created using `composer create-project --prefer-dist uhi67/umvc-app name`.
+This will deliver you a new empty application using UMVC framework into the named directory.
+Choose any name you prefer.

 First steps to build your application using UMVC
 ------------------------------------------------